The story of the white shepherd

 In America was the first white shepherd club founded in 1971, and in 1973 became an established branch of the club in Canada until Canada formed his own club in 1976.

+The first white shepherd who was registered in Denmark was Rabecca Duchess of Mala who came from Hawaii.
 In the first five years, there was no association for the white shepherd in Denmark, but in 1979 were white shepherd club formed.
 At that time there were only 22 registered white shepherds in Denmark.
 Less than 10 years after the first white shepherd had come to Denmark, a new club "White shepherds registration", where Ole Riberholt was chairman for several years.
 Ole Riberholt was the first Danish breeder of white shepherd, he imported 14 white shepherd from various locations in Canada, and was thereby helping to ensure new blood line in the production of the white shepherd.

 In 1985, UCI General Meeting in Brussels, which was approved them common standard for the White shepherd.
 In Denmark could Danisch dogowners 'association (DHL) now officially judge the breed after an international standard for American / Canadian (A / C) White shepherd.